Record-Setting Fundraising Caps ‘The Best Weekend of the Year’ at the 2015 Travis Roy Foundation WIFFLE Ball Tournament

-“I really would like to thank our participants, volunteers, donors and especially our community for yet another tremendous weekend of fun,” said Pat O’Connor.
-“We are so proud to be alongside Travis and his cause.”
+“Once again I really would like to thank our participants, volunteers, donors and especially our community for yet another tremendous weekend,” said Pat O’Connor.
+“All of us are so proud to be alongside Travis and his cause.”

 A rain shower prior to Friday’s openers was the only weather blemish as the sun shined the remainder of the weekend.
 On a very warm Sunday, the Jackhammers capped a highly competitive but fair-played tournament with a 16-5 rout of the defending champion Staten Island Yankees, fueled by seven homers by six different players and solid pitching by tourney MVP Tim Harrington.
 Leading the Jackhammers was their inspirational captain Jack Shadduck, who like Roy is confined to a wheelchair after a severe spinal cord injury.